 1.I.
 Denominator Statement

-The eligible population for the denominator is the number of children younger than 18 years of age with SCD who presented to an ED with fever during the measurement year (January 1-December 31).
-Eligible children are restricted to those with SCD variants identified in Table 1, based on appropriate ICD-9 codes as documented in the medical record.
+The eligible population for the numerator is the number of children younger than 18 years of age with SCD presenting to the ED with severe pain during the measurement year (January 1-December 31).

 1.J.
 Denominator Exclusions